elixir-cldr/cldr/DEVELOPMENT.md

 brew install maven
 ```

+The [Maven configuration for CLDR](http://cldr.unicode.org/development/maven) illustrates the configuration requirements a summary of which is contained below.

 #### Generate a GiHub token for Maven

 We are going to create a token.
 A token is used like a password, and should be kept secret as one.
 You can revoke a token independently from all other tokens, so we will create a token specifically for this use.